-Age Circa 1810.
+Age Circa 1890.
+Weather Dry and bright.

-Weather Overcast with showers.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction externally clad in slate.
-Only a limited inspection was possible of the roof void due to contents.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater system is of traditional cast iron and PVC design.
+The roof is of detailed pitched timber construction externally clad in slate.
+From ground level an extremely limited view was possible.
+No access was gained to the roof timbers and accordingly no comment can be given.
+L Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods system is cast iron design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls would appear to be of approximately 600mm solid stone construction.
+The main walls are approximately 600 mm solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of timber sash single glazed design.
+The windows appear of timber sash and timber casement double glazed design.
+External decorations double glazed design.
+Visually inspected.